ASDSE/thermosimfit/README.md

 ### Sample data

-Sample data for DBA, IDA and GDA is provided in **/Fitting/Samples** (<https://github.com/ASDSE/thermosimfit/tree/master/Fitting/Samples>), results can be found here ChemComm 2020 Sinn, Krämer, Biedermann
+Sample data for DBA, IDA and GDA is provided in **/Fitting/Samples** (<https://github.com/ASDSE/thermosimfit/tree/master/Fitting/Samples>), results can be found here S Sinn, J Krämer, F Biedermann - Chemical Communications, 2020 <https://doi.org/10.1039/D0CC01841D>

 Each sample data has a descriptive name and an info file with the same name providing a good guess.
 A fit leaving only the binding constant of interest unfixed will give the results presented in the paper.